 7. Obot Platform

-Obot provides a complete open-source MCP platform including gateway, catalog, chat client, and agent orchestration.
-Backed by substantial funding, the platform delivers enterprise features without licensing costs.
+Obot provides an open-source MCP platform including gateway, catalog, chat client, and agent orchestration.
+The platform delivers MCP infrastructure for teams that prefer to operate their own environment.

 What Makes Obot Different

 Obot includes a built-in MCP Catalog with auto-documentation and discovery.
-The Nanobot framework enables advanced agent orchestration on top of basic MCP connectivity.
+The Nanobot framework enables agent orchestration on top of MCP connectivity.

 Key Capabilities